 Hand or Footprint

-The most basic blend is the hand or footprint of a new baby stamped in wet clay.
-Jeff requests that you wait until the baby is about one, big enough to participate and not seem “breakable” but small enough to have feet or hands which fit on a small plate.
-We add the name and date to the underside of the plate or bowl.
-We are willing and able to stamp the prints of multiple children on one piece.
+The most basic memento is the hand or footprint of a new baby stamped in wet clay.
+Jeff requests that you wait until your baby is about one, big enough to participate and not seem “breakable” but small enough to have feet or hands which fit on a small plate.
+We add the name and date to the plate or bowl on request and are willing and able to stamp the prints of multiple children on one piece.
 We have a print of the bone of the first trout caught by a daughter and have stamped construction debris in commemorative platters as well.
 To get the price, determine the size (9″ plate, for example) and look at “Pricelist” under “Inlaid”.

-I like to know the size and shape and color of the piece of pottery to be decorated BEFORE the child comes to draw so I can prep the piece and the child’s work is fresh, so call first.
-Again, check prices at “Pricelist” under “Inlaid” and colors under “Glazes” OR stop by to choose, come later to work.
-I will have a glazed piece of your choice ready, give the child some direction and a magic marker and encourage them.
+I like to know the size and shape and color of the piece of pottery to be decorated before the child comes to create a piece of work.
+That way I can prep the piece and the child’s work is fresh.
+Please call first to select shape and color.
+Again, check prices at “Pricelist” under “Inlaid” and colors under “Glazes” or stop by to choose.
+After you have chosen give me an hour or so to prep the chosen piece.
+I will give the child some direction and a magic marker and encourage them.
 Afterward I will carve out the lines drawn by the child, clean them down to the clay and inlay a contrasting glaze.
-They can be picked up at the pottery or shipped home after they are fired, which can take a few weeks.
+They can be picked up at the pottery if you are local or shipped home after they are fired, which can take a few weeks.